webiny/Rest/README.md

 - `X-Webiny-Rest-Class`: name of the used API class (useful to know which class was used based on the version)
 - `X-Webiny-Rest-ClassVersion`: actual API version
-- `X-Webiny-Rest-CompileCacheFile`: absolute path to the compiled cache file (it's useful to refer to that file for additional information)
 - `X-Webiny-Rest-Method`: which HTTP request method was used
 - `X-Webiny-Rest-RateControl-Limit`: the limit of rate control (also present in the production mode)
 - `X-Webiny-Rest-RateControl-Remaining`: the remaining number of requests, until the limit is reached (also present in the production mode)